Giona2/QVMM/README.md

 # Qemu (based) Virtual Machine Manager
-**Note:** This currently only works and been tested on Debian based GNU/Linux operating systems and only supports x86_64 bit ISOs
+**Note:** This currently only works and been tested on Debian based GNU/Linux operating systems and only supports x86_64 ISOs
 ## Description
 The Qemu Virtual Machine Manager is meant to act as a frontend for users who want to use Qemu but need an easier format to work with.
 Although it's still a cli tool, it's syntax is much easier to get used to for people new to the Qemu scene.
 ## Install